cjrequena/markdowns/docs/software-engineering/10-api-design-reference-guideline.md

 REST APIs use Uniform Resource Identifiers (URIs) to address resources.
 REST API designers should create URIs that convey a REST API’s resource model to its potential client developers.
 When resources are named well, an API is intuitive and easy to use.
 If done poorly, that same API can feel difficult to use and understand.

-The best practices in naming resources are listed in the subsecctions below.
+The best practices in naming resources are listed in the subsections below.

 ### ==Must: Use nouns in order to name a resource==